About the KSC

 The Challenge: Can you come up with a new way to preserve, cook, deliver or sustainably produce food in flight or on Mars?

-A grand prize is given to a winning student (or team) in each of the science topics.
-The grand prize winner for each topic will win a trip to visit and work with a scientist or engineer to test their winning idea in a lab, workshop or research setting.
-There are also many cool runner-up prizes; such as science kits, science equipment and cool science toys.
+One grand prize was awarded to a winning student (or team) in each of the 13 science topics.
+The grand prize winner for each topic won a trip to visit and work with a scientist or engineer to test their winning idea in a lab, workshop or research setting.
+There were also many cool runner-up prizes, such as science kits, science equipment and cool science toys.

 What else can I find on the Kids’ Science Challenge website?